ncatlab/nlab-content/pages/1218.md

 motivated from the desire to realize the infinite dimensional groups that appear in [[geometric quantization]], such that (Hamiltonian) [[diffeomorphism group]] and their [[group extensions]] by [[quantomorphism groups]] as [[diffeological groups]].

-A detailed discusson of the relations of these and other variants of the definition is in
+A detailed discussion of the relations of these and other variants of the definition is in

-* {#Stacey} [[Andrew Stacey]], _Comparative Smootheology_ Theory and Applications of Categories,  Vol. 25, 2011, No. 4, pp 64-117. ([tac](http://www.tac.mta.ca/tac/volumes/25/4/25-04abs.html))
+* {#Stacey} [[Andrew Stacey]], _Comparative Smootheology_, Theory and Applications of Categories,  Vol. 25, 2011, No. 4, pp 64-117. ([tac](http://www.tac.mta.ca/tac/volumes/25/4/25-04abs.html))

 The article